RaymondZziwa/only.co-interview/README.md

-# Getting Started with this project
+# Getting Started with this project locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).